mitmedialab/rr_tools/README.md

 or REPEATING scripts) will not be included in the graph.
 For now, you will need graph those scripts individually.

+## Getting data from rosbags

+`python get_audio_from_rosbag_play.py [-h] outfile`

+Given AndroidAudio messages in a rosbag, listen on the 'android_audio' topic for audio, collect it, and save it to a wav file with the specified name.

+1. Start roscore.
+2. Start this node with a .wav filename to save to.
+3. Play the rosbag, e.g., `rosbag play -s 600 -r 10 nameofbag.bag` The `-s`
+   option means "start this many seconds into the bag" (useful if you don't care about the first bit); the `-r` option is a multipler for the rate at which to playback the bag.

+positional arguments:
+- `outfile`: Filename to save audio to.

+optional arguments:
+- `-h, --help`: show this help message and exit

+Note that there is also a python scripts called `data_from_ros.py`, which is supposed to do approximately this same thing -- i.e., read in a rosbag, and save the audio from the AndroidAudio messages to a wav file.
+However, due to some issues with how rosjava puts message information into its messages, the bagfiles can't be read in properly via this method, and so we can't really use that script yet.

 ## Reporting Bugs